gvwilson/sensibleadventures/gleam/gleam.md

 smash Number One's pump and break open his storage tanks?
 How would they find their way there?
 And what would the robots do?
 If they were all as strong as #20717, they could easily turn the villagers away.
-And what about Number One and his snarly-dogs?
+And what about Number One and his clankers?

 Gleam shook his head.
 He would let the grown-ups figure that part out.
 Right now, he just wanted to gobble up a dozen fried peppers and a